Pinned, locked, pushed, and pulled traveling waves in structured environments: Results

-\textit{Pushed waves: A second type of unlocked expansions in DSDT models}\\ To understand the transition from locked to unlocked fronts, we examined how the invasion dynamics change with the strength of an Allee effect.
-For reaction-diffusion waves in CSCT models, a critical strength of an Allee effect is necessary to transform pulled waves into a new spreading regime~\cite{saarloos:review, birzu:semipushed, gandhi:pulled_pushed}.
-Invasions in this regime are known as pushed waves because nonlinearities in~$g(c)$ contribute to front propagation and, therefore, the spreading velocities are greater than predicted by Eq.~(\ref{eq:v_min}).
+To understand the transition from locked to unlocked fronts, we examined how the invasion dynamics change with the strength of an Allee effect.
+For reaction-diffusion waves in CSCT models, a critical strength of the Allee effect is necessary to transform pulled waves into a new spreading regime~\citep{saarloos:review, birzu:semipushed, gandhi:pulled_pushed}.
+Invasions in this regime are known as pushed waves because nonlinearities in~$f(c)$ contribute to front propagation and, therefore, the spreading velocities are greater than predicted by Eq.~(\ref{eq:v_min}).
 We found similar behavior in DSDT models.
 Figure~\ref{fig:transition} shows that Eq.~(\ref{eq:v_min}) remains valid even in the presence of a substantial Allee effect, but the observed velocities become greater than the prediction of the linear theory once a critical strength of the Allee effect is reached.

 We then asked whether locked and pulled waves are the only two classes of expansions in DSDT models or whether DSDT models also support unlocked waves that are pushed rather than pulled.
 To answer this question, we obtained the phase diagram of invasion velocities in the piecewise-linear growth model.
-Specifically, we computed~$v$ for~$(r,m)\in(0, 4)\times(0,0.4)$ from simulations with~$r$ and~$m$ varied in steps of~$\delta r = 0.004$ and~$\delta m = 0.0004$.
+Specifically, we computed~$v$ from simulations with~$K= 1.0$,~$c^* =0.3$, and~$r$ and~$m$ varied by~$\delta r = 0.004$ and~$\delta m = 0.0004$ to completely tile the region of~$(r,m)\in(0, 4)\times(0,0.4)$.
 The results are shown in Fig.~\ref{fig:phase_diagram}A. Waves were labeled as pulled if their velocity differed from Eq.~(\ref{eq:v_min}) by less than~$10^{-5}$.
-Locked waves were defined as waves whose velocity differed by less than~$10^{-5}$ from the velocities in at least one of the neighboring simulations, i.e. simulations with parameters changed by~$\delta r$ or~$\delta m$.
-Locked invasions with~$v< 10^{-5} $ were labeled as pinned.
-Our main result is that some parameter combinations for which the invasions can not be classified as either pulled or locked.
-That is their velocities appear to change continuously with model parameters, yet the velocities are greater than the expectation for pulled waves.
-In analogy with CSCT models, we label such invasions as pushed.
+Locked waves were defined as waves whose velocity differed by less than~$10^{-5}$ from the velocities in at least one of the neighboring simulations, i.e. simulations with parameters different by~$\delta r$ or~$\delta m$.
+Locked invasions with~$v< 10^{-4} $ were labeled as pinned.
+Our main result was that some parameter combinations for which the invasions could not be classified as either pulled or locked.
+That is their velocities appeared to change continuously with model parameters, yet the velocities were greater than the expectation for pulled waves.
+In analogy with CSCT models, we labeled such invasions as pushed.